 Supplemental Nutrition Assistance Program (SNAP)

-Unlike other governmental senior food assistance programs, the Supplemental Nutrition Assistance Program provides low-income individuals with benefits to purchase food at local grocery stores.
+Unlike other governmental senior food assistance programs, the Supplemental Nutrition Assistance Program provides low-income individuals with the benefits to purchase food at local grocery stores.
 Other programs provide already picked food or meals to seniors, but through SNAP, individuals of any age who qualify as low-income are able to purchase their own food at their local grocery store based on their own preferences.
 SNAP only provides the monthly financial benefits to purchase nutritional foods, therefore the food comes at no cost to the individual.

 Child and Adult Care Food Program (CACFP)